 Day 5: Glacier Hike, Glacier Lagoons, Diamond Beach

-🏔️ Hike the Vatnajökull Glacier (Morning and Early Afternoon)
+Stop #1: Hike the Vatnajökull Glacier

 🤔 Why: Vatnajökull is Europe’s biggest glacier.
 There are not many places in the world like Iceland where you can easily access a glacier.
 Also, Iceland’s glaciers are receding due to climate change, making them less accessible over time.

 🚙 Getting there: After you navigate to Jökulsárlón Glacier Lagoon, be aware that the parking lot is very crowded during peak season and the bathroom lines can get long.
 From there, you can walk or drive over to Diamond Beach.

-Duration: 30-60 minutes is sufficient to visit Jökulsárlón Glacier Lagoon and Diamond Beach.
+⏰ Suggested duration: 30-60 minutes is sufficient to visit Jökulsárlón Glacier Lagoon and Diamond Beach.

-Cost: Free.
+💰 Expected cost: Free.
 Jökulsárlón Glacier Lagoon and Diamond Beach do not have entrance, parking or bathroom fees.

 🍀 My take: Jökulsárlón Glacier Lagoon feels and looks unreal in real life and is one of my favorite stops, despite the crowd.
 Diamond Beach is also a cool stop.
 The ice in the ocean was neat, but I was personally more amazed by how soft the black sand was.

-🧊 Quick Stop at Fjallsárlón Glacier Lagoon
+Stop #4: Quick Stop at Fjallsárlón Glacier Lagoon

-⛺ Lodging for Day 5 / Svinafell Campsite
+Day 5 Accommodation: Svinafell Campsite

 When settling down for Day 5, you can stay at the same location near Skaftafell since we’ll start Day 6 nearby.